angelo-swe/claude-status-bar/README.md

 ## Troubleshooting

 You don't launch the app yourself; the session launches it.

-**The icon doesn't appear at all.**
+**The icon doesn't appear at all?**
 - Make sure a Claude session is actually running.
 Start a new session (or restart Claude Code) and the bar appears automatically.
 - A session that was already running *before* you installed gets picked up once it does something, but starting a fresh session is the reliable way to bring the bar up the first time.
-- Confirm it's running with `pgrep -x ClaudeStatusBar`: a number means it's running (it may just be hidden, see below); no output means it exited because no Claude session is active.
+- Confirm it's running with `pgrep -x ClaudeStatusBar`: a number means it's running (it may just be hidden) no output means it exited because no Claude session is active.
 - If first-launch setup never took, run the installer manually: `node "/Applications/ClaudeStatusBar.app/Contents/Resources/install.js"`
 - Seeing 2 icons?
 The desktop app shows its own menu bar icon (the quick-screenshot one).
 To avoid two icons sitting side by side, open Claude's **Settings → General** and turn that built-in menu bar item off.